D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 These resources are all in the same RG.
 After the first deplyment more resources for are added to the same RG via the deployments.

-You need to create a template to redeploy the resources required by teh LOB app.
+You need to create a template to redeploy the resources required by the LOB app.

 What should you do?